tangentsoft/pidp8i/doc/class-simh.md

 `os8-run` uses this option extensively.

-## Sending Escape Characters

-Several OS/8 programs expect an <kbd>Escape</kbd> (a.k.a. `ALTMODE`)
-keystroke to do things.
-Examples are `TECO` and `FRTS`.
-A higher level method that does this, confirms the return to the OS/8 monitor, gives the option to provide an error report, and returns `True` if successful or `False` if not.

-    if not s.os8_escape ('[', caller="myprog"): print ("More error reporting")

-The lower level method to send an escape character is `os8_send_ctrl` if your control flow is such that you need to do more before checking the OS/8 output.

-Note: OS/8 will respond to this escape IMMEDIATELY, even if it has pending output.
-You will need to make sure all pending output is in a known state and the running program is quiescent before calling this method.
-Otherwise pexpect may get lost.

-(Yes, <kbd>Escape</kbd> is <kbd>Ctrl-\[</kbd>.
-Now you can be the life of the party with that bit of trivia up your sleeve.
-Or maybe you go to better parties than I do.)

 ## Sending without testing results.

 At some point you always need to test your results and make sure